rochak21/Crop-Prediction-using-multi-modal-data/README.md

-This repository provides the official implementation of our proposed Multi-Modal Spatial-Temporal Vision Transformer (MMST-ViT), developed for predicting crop yields at the county level across the United States.
+This repository provides the official implementation of our proposed Multi-Modal Spatial-Temporal Vision Transformer (MMST-ViT), developed for predicting crop yields at the county level across the United States for different fips codes.
 It consists of a Multi-Modal Transformer, a Spatial Transformer, and a Temporal Transformer.
 The Multi-Modal Transformer leverages satellite images and meteorological data during the growing season to capture the direct impact of short-term weather variations on crop growth.
 The Spatial Transformer learns the high-resolution spatial dependency among counties for precise crop tracking.
 The Temporal Transformer captures the effects of long-term climate change on crops.

 ## Datasets